The envelope of a complex Gaussian random variable: Abstract

 \section{Abstract}

-This article explicitly characterizes the distribution of the envelope of an elliplical Gaussian complex vector, or equivalently, the norm of a bivariate normal random vector with general covariance structure.
-The probability density and cumulative distribution functions are explicitly derived.
-Some properties of the distribution, specifically, its moments and moment generating functions, are also derived and shown to exist.
-These functions and expressions are exploited to also characterize the special case distributions where the bivariate Gaussian mean vector and covariance matrix have some simpler structure.
+The envelope of an elliptical Gaussian complex vector, or equivalently, the amplitude or norm of a bivariate normal random vector has application in many weather and signal processing contexts.
+We explicitly characterize its distribution in the general case through its probability density, cumulative distribution and moment generating function.
+Moments and limiting distributions are also derived.
+These derivations are exploited to also characterize the special cases where the bivariate Gaussian mean vector and covariance matrix have a simpler structure, providing new additional insights in many cases.
+Simulations illustrate the benefits of using our formulae over Monte Carlo methods.
+We also use our derivations to get a better initial characterization of the distribution of the observed values in structural Magnetic Resonance Imaging datasets, and of wind speed.